cdleon/ui-frameworks/README.md

 - **Text Effects**
   * [Animate.css](https://github.com/daneden/animate.css) :gift_heart: - A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - **Various**
-  * [Cody House](http://codyhouse.co/) :rainbow: - A free library of HTML, CSS, JS nuggets
+  * [Cody House](https://codyhouse.co/) :rainbow: - A free library of HTML, CSS, JS nuggets
   * [Pure CSS Components](https://github.com/LFeh/css-components/) :gift_heart: - A set of common UI Components using the power of CSS and without Javascript.

 ## 4.CSS Snippets
 - **Blog Libraries**
-  * [1stWebDesigner](http://www.1stwebdesigner.com/useful-css-snippets/) :gift_heart: - 25 Incredibly Useful CSS Snippets for Developers.
+  * [1stWebDesigner](http://1stwebdesigner.com/css-cheat-sheet/) :gift_heart: - 25 Incredibly Useful CSS Snippets for Developers.
   * [Design Your Way](http://www.designyourway.net/blog/resources/31-css-code-snippets-to-make-you-a-better-coder/) :gift_heart: - Here are some of the ones that you would need more often than others.
   * [Noupe](http://www.noupe.com/design/useful-css-snippets-for-your-coding-arsenal.html) :gift_heart: - In this article we have listed 30 CSS snippets that we think you will find very useful.
   * [Six Revisions](http://sixrevisions.com/category/css/) :gift_heart: - Six Revisions is a web publication for web developers and web designers.
 We publish articles, guides, tutorials, news and other forms of content for people who design and build sites and apps.
-  * [Speckyboy](http://speckyboy.com/2011/04/15/25-css-snippets-for-some-of-the-most-common-and-frustrating-tasks/) :gift_heart: - 25 CSS Snippets for Some of the Most Common and Frustrating Tasks.
+  * [Speckyboy](https://speckyboy.com/2011/04/15/25-css-snippets-for-some-of-the-most-common-and-frustrating-tasks/) :gift_heart: - 25 CSS Snippets for Some of the Most Common and Frustrating Tasks.
 - **Bootsrap Libraries**
   * [Bootsnipp](http://bootsnipp.com/) :gift_heart: -  Design elements, playground and code snippets for Bootstrap HTML/CSS/JS framework.
-  * [Design Bootsrap](http://www.designbootstrap.com/category/bootstrap-snippets/) :gift_heart: - 100% Free and unique bootstrap themes, templates, snippets and Bootstrap design tools for personal and commercial use.
   * [Snipplr](http://snipplr.com/) :gift_heart: - Lets your store and share all of your commonly used pieces of code and HTML with other programmers and designers.
 - **Pure CSS Libraries**
   * [CSS Flow](http://www.cssflow.com/snippets/) :gift_heart: - Free UI elements and widgets coded with HTML5, CSS3, and Sass.
-  * [Cody House](http://codyhouse.co/) :rainbow: - A free library of HTML, CSS, JS nuggets.
+  * [Cody House](https://codyhouse.co/) :rainbow: - A free library of HTML, CSS, JS nuggets.
   * [CSS{POP}](http://www.csspop.com/) :gift_heart: - A Community Collection of CSS Snippets.
   * [CSS Tricks](https://css-tricks.com/snippets/css/) :gift_heart: - Site about all things web design and development.
   * [Smipple](http://www.smipple.net/lang/css) :gift_heart: - Smipple is a social service for saving and sharing snipplets of code.